-The STABILISATION CORES, 9 per faction, are aluminum cylinders of 10 inches in diameter and 10 inches long, with a handle at one end.
-The handle is 8 inches long, and protrudes from the cylinder by 4 inches.
-The robots must gather the STABILISATION CORES at the STABILISATION CORES DISTRIBUTION STATION of its faction.
+The STABILISATION CORES, 9 per faction, are aluminum cylinders of 10" in diameter and 10" long, with a handle.
+The handle is 8" long, and protrudes from the cylinder by 4".
+The robots must gather the STABILISATION CORES at the DISTRIBUTION STATION of its faction.